-During 2017/18, many Malvern Hills District Councillors were also County Councillors and/ or elected members of town and parish councils.
-The Council also has member representatives on various outside bodies, including Malvern Hills Citizens' Advice Bureau, Malvern Hills Conservators, Malvern Theatres Trust, Malvern Youth and Community Trust and Upton Hill Centre.
-Members also represent the Council on the Worcestershire Regulatory Shared Service Joint Committee.
+During 2018/19, many Malvern Hills District Councillors were also County Councillors and/ or elected members of town and parish councils.
+The Council also has member representatives on various outside bodies, including Malvern Hills Citizens' Advice Bureau, Malvern Hills Conservators, and Malvern Theatres Trust.

-In accordance with contractual arrangements the Council paid grants of £71,685 to Malvern Citizens' Advice Bureau, £68,476 to Freedom Leisure in respect of Tenbury swimming pool and £56,960 to Malvern Theatres Trust.
+In accordance with contractual arrangements the Council paid grants of £71,670 to Malvern Citizens' Advice Bureau, £68,476 to Freedom Leisure in respect of Tenbury swimming pool and £56,960 to Malvern Theatres Trust.
+The Council was owed £12,906 by Malvern Theatres Trust